Syllabus

 Required Software

-• R is a free statistical software program that is available for download at: www.r-project.org.
+• R (Recommended) is a statistical package that is available for download at: r-project.org.

 Course Grading